krushna-sinnarkar/2022_Team_GEnoM_-_iGEM_IIT_MADRAS/docs/team.md

 ![alt text](img/Shobhan Karthick Ms be19b009.jpg){: style="height:200px;width:200px; margin:20px"}
 <div style="text-align: justify">
 Shobhan Karthick is a fourth-year Biological Engineering student who is a synthetic biology enthusiast.
-He loves learn new crazy stuff to satisfy his curiosity.
+He loves learning new crazy stuff to satisfy his curiosity.
 He spends his free time reading short comics, doing some carpentry or some coding.
 He is quite lazy but uses amazing automations as a work around.
 </div>

 **Varshini S | <a href="mailto:be19b006@smail.iitm.ac.in">be19b006@smail.iitm.ac.in</a>**